Personal knowledge management: Models

-Personal knowledge management can also be viewed along two main dimensions, personal knowledge and personal management (Zhang 2009).
+Personal knowledge management can also be viewed along two main dimensions, personal knowledge and personal management.
 Zhang has developed a model of PKM in relation to organizational knowledge management (OKM) that considers two axes of knowledge properties and management perspectives, either organizational or personal.
-These aspects of organizational and personal knowledge are interconnected through the OAPI process (organizationalize, aggregate, personalize, and individualize), whereby organizational knowledge is personalized and individualized, and personal knowledge is aggregated and operationalized as organizational knowledge (Zhang 2009).
+These aspects of organizational and personal knowledge are interconnected through the OAPI process (organizationalize, aggregate, personalize, and individualize), whereby organizational knowledge is personalized and individualized, and personal knowledge is aggregated and operationalized as organizational knowledge.

+A major edited collection examining PKM from individual, organizational, and social perspectives is the 2011 volume by Pauleen and Gorman.
+Cheong and Tsui (2011) reviewed a decade of PKM model development and identified a clear evolution from early competency-based frameworks toward more integrated, outcome-oriented approaches that link personal skills to collaborative work.

 Criticism

 It is not clear whether PKM is anything more than a new wrapper around personal information management (PIM).
-William Jones argued that only personal information as a tangible resource can be managed, whereas personal knowledge cannot (Jones 2010).
-Dave Snowden has asserted that most individuals cannot manage their knowledge in the traditional sense of "managing" and has advocated thinking in terms of sensemaking rather than PKM (Snowden & Pauleen 2008).
+William Jones argued that only personal information as a tangible resource can be managed, whereas personal knowledge cannot.
+Dave Snowden has asserted that most individuals cannot manage their knowledge in the traditional sense of "managing" and has advocated thinking in terms of sensemaking rather than PKM.
 Knowledge is not solely an individual product—it emerges through connections, dialog, and social interaction (see Sociology of knowledge).
-However, in Wright's model, PKM involves the application to problem-solving of analytical, information, social, and learning dimensions, which are interrelated (Wright 2007), and so is inherently social.
+However, in Wright's model, PKM involves the application to problem-solving of analytical, information, social, and learning dimensions, which are interrelated, and so is inherently social.

-An aim of PKM is "helping individuals to be more effective in personal, organizational and social environments" (Pauleen 2009), often through the use of technology such as networking software.
-It has been argued, however, that equation of PKM with technology has limited the value and utility of the concept (e.g., Pollard 2008, Snowden & Pauleen 2008).
+An aim of PKM is "helping individuals to be more effective in personal, organizational and social environments", often through the use of technology such as networking software.
+It has been argued, however, that equation of PKM with technology has limited the value and utility of the concept.

-In 2012, Mohamed Chatti introduced the personal knowledge network (PKN) model to KM as an alternative perspective on PKM, based on the concepts of a personal knowledge network and knowledge ecology (Chatti 2012).
+In 2012, Mohamed Chatti introduced the personal knowledge network (PKN) model to KM as an alternative perspective on PKM, based on the concepts of a personal knowledge network and knowledge ecology.

+Countering some of these critiques, Mittelmann (2016) argues that PKM serves as a necessary foundation for successful organizational knowledge management in the digital age, providing empirical support through case studies showing how individual PKM practices scale to enterprise level.
+Similarly, Pauleen and Gorman (2011) present a balanced view across multiple chapters that acknowledges the social and organizational dimensions of PKM while addressing concerns about its distinctiveness from personal information management.